 Perhaps most tellingly, seven players have been drafted in the MLB Amateur Draft during Forehand’s stint at Lipscomb.
 Pitchers Hunter Brothers, Chris Nunn, Josh Smith, Rex Brothers and John King, catcher Caleb Joseph and outfielder Casey Bond were all drafted between 2007 and now.

 Rex Brothers and Caleb Joseph, both currently in the MLB, were also considered for the baseball spot in the final list.
 If I were to redo this process ten years from now, perhaps Brothers or Joseph will take over the baseball spot for themselves.

 I debated between numerous former athletes and coaches as to who deserved the final spot on this list, but no one individual stood out above the rest.

-That is when it was suggested to me that I should make Chuck Ross the final face on the Lipscomb Sports Mount Rushmore.
+That is when it was suggested to me that I should make Chuck Ross the final face on the Mount Rushmore of Lipscomb Sports Figures.
 It was a brilliant idea, because for so long no one better represented Lipscomb sports better than the number one fan himself.

 Ross attended more games, cheered on more athletes and brought joy to the faces of more fans than anyone else at Lipscomb, so of course he deserves a spot on the final list.